-These are various concepts I’m picking up from various resources, mainly situations where I’ve lived it, heard multiple resources discus, or, more often, both.
+These are various concepts I’m picking up from various resources, mainly situations I’ve lived, heard multiple resources discuss, or, more often, both.

 - Saving isn’t investing

 - Investing, speculating, and gambling aren’t the same

 - Net worth isn’t the same as cash on hand

 - Accumulation, drawdown, and rebalancing

 - Cost basis, capital gains (or losses), and methods